Exercise: Nigeria Floods#

 Data sources#

 Download the data folder here and save it on your PC.
-Unzip the .zip file!
-The folder is called “Modul_3_Exercise_1_Flood_Nigeria” and contains the whole standard folder structure with all data in the input folder and the additional documentation in the documentation folder.
+Unzip the .zip file.
+The folder is called “Modul_3_Exercise_1_Flood_Nigeria” and contains the entire standard folder structure with all data in the input folder and the additional documentation in the documentation folder.

 Our goal is to produce an overview of the impact of the 2022 flood in the state of Burco in Nigeria.
-To this end, we will visualize the state and the affected districts, plus we will digitize communities which are reportedly affected.
+To this end, we will visualise the state and the affected districts, plus we will digitise communities which are reportedly affected.

 1. Open QGIS and create a new project by clicking on Project -> New